holidayextras/praetorian/README.md

 ## Example 1

 Using an `array` type.
-With the following example notice in the result, the key "location" on the second object in the "senators" array has been stripped out of the "result".
+With the following example notice in the result, the key `location` on the second object in the `senators` array has been stripped out of the "result".
 As it doesn't form part of the schema, Praetorian removes this property.

-### Schema
+_Schema_
 ```sh
 {
   "senators": {